The Formation of UNC CAUSE

 UNC CAUSE Now

-The UNC CAUSE organization has developed into a dynamic, creative, and innovative group of computing professionals providing insight and support for the constituent institutions in their pursuit of the utilization of information technology.
-(Even the national organization has seen the need to enhance the meaning of CAUSE, defining itself now as “The Association for the Management of Information Technology in Higher Education.”)
-Our fall meetings are of particular importance to all members and provide a state-wide forum for our staff to be exposed to advances in information technology and have opportunities for professional development at a reasonable cost.
+The UNC CAUSE organization has developed into a dynamic, creative, and innovative group of professionals providing insight and support for the constituent institutions in their pursuit of the utilization of information technology.
+Our conferences are of particular importance to all members and provide a state-wide forum for our staff to be exposed to advances in information technology and have opportunities for professional development at a reasonable cost.
 Since our beginning, we have solicited active participation from agencies in State Government, specifically those agencies that we deal with on a daily basis in our work.
 This opportunity for sharing, input, and dialog has enhanced the UNC systems environment and directions related to the technologies we support; it also allows us to have some influence within our State regarding issues involving our chosen profession.